JHansen451/LVQuickDrop/README.md

 ### What is this repository for? ###

 * Quick summary:
-This repository is desinged to hold and track useful quick drop tools for LabView.
+This repository is desinged to hold and track useful quick drop tools for LabVIEW.
 * Version
 0.2